noyan-io/noyan/README.md

-# noyan
+# Noyan
-Noyan is pay and get crypto system.
+Noyan is personal accounting system for everyone.

+## Free & Open Source

+Yes, Noyan is free and open source but running any type of SAAS and PAAS is not allowed.